Urho Vaakanainen: Playing career

+Healthy again, Vaakanainen spent the first couple of games of the 2023–24 season a healthy scratch.
+However, an injury to Jamie Drysdale saw his playing time increase, slotting in alongside Radko Gudas.
+He scored his first NHL goal on 25 January 2024 in a 4–3 overtime loss to the Dallas Stars.
+He previously had three possible goals called back, one with Boston and two with Anaheim.
+He finished the season playing in 68 games, scoring the one goal and 14 points.
+In the offseason he signed a one-year contract extension with the Ducks on 1 July.
+He appeared in five games with the Ducks in the 2024–25 season, registering one assist.
+He suffered an injury in a game versus the Vegas Golden Knights on 13 November and was placed on injured reserve on 4 December.

+On 6 December 2024, Vaakanainen was traded to the New York Rangers, alongside a fourth-round pick in 2025, in exchange for defenceman Jacob Trouba.
+He made his Rangers debut on 17 December in a game against the Nashville Predators.

 International play

 Vaakanainen represented the Finnish under-18 national team in the 2016 IIHF World U18 Championships with whom he won gold medals and then finished in second place in 2017 IIHF World U18 Championships.
 He then played for the Finnish under-20 national team in 2017 World Junior Ice Hockey Championships and 2018 World Junior Ice Hockey Championships where they finished ninth and sixth respectively.
 Vaakanainen would finally win gold in the 2019 World Junior Ice Hockey Championships, his third time in the tournament as Team Finland was victorious against Team USA in the gold medal round.

 Personal life

 Vaakanainen was born in Joensuu.
 His father Harri Vaakanainen played ice hockey in the Finnish 2.
 Divisioona, which is the fourth highest level in Finland.